ravindrarockz9999/Kubernetes/k8s-architecture/pod/readme.md

     ports:
     - containerPort: 80

-## Example Pod YAML
+---

-we can crate above yaml by using create/apply commad:
+we can crate above pod yaml by using create/apply commad:

 ```kubectl apply -f pod.yaml